SEDE VACANTE 1721

 Factions and Candidates

 The cardinals were divided into four factions: the Zelanti, the French, the Austrian, and the followers of Cardinal Albani, the Cardinal-Nephew.
 Albani's group amounted to only eight to ten, a surprise considering the number of creature there were of the late pope.(Petruccelli, 4-5).
 The Imperial party counted some twenty members, enough to prevent the election of any unacceptable candidate, or so it seemed in advance of the conclave (Petruccelli, 5).
-The Emperor Charles VI dispatched Count Franz Ferdinand Kinski to be his Ambassador Extraordinary to the Conclave, with instructions in favor of Gozzadini, Tanari, Pignatelli and (with reservations) Conti (Petruccelli, 8).
+The Emperor Charles VI dispatched Count Franz Ferdinand Kinski to be his Ambassador Extraordinary to the Conclave, with instructions in favor of Gozzadini, Tanara, Pignatelli and (with reservations) Conti (Petruccelli, 8).
 Cardinal Albani was offered a pension of 25,000 florins.
 To be avoided were Corsini, Zondanari and (above all) Paolucci and Cornaro.
-The French government, in particular Abbe Dubois, the Minister of Foreign Affairs, was represented by Armand Gaston Cardinal de Rohan, Bishop of Strasbourg and Grand Almoner of France (who had left Paris for Rome on February 26); the French Chargé d' affaires in Rome was Pierre-François Laffitau, SJ, Bishop of Sisteron, who was Dubois intermediary with Cardinal Gualtiero (Boutry 19-20, Jobez, 288).
+The French government, in particular Abbe Dubois, the Minister of Foreign Affairs, was represented by Armand Gaston Cardinal de Rohan, Bishop of Strasbourg and Grand Almoner of France (who had left Paris for Rome on February 26, on other business entirely).
+The French Chargé d' affaires in Rome was Pierre-François Laffitau, SJ, Bishop of Sisteron [Gallia christiana novissima II, p.
+776], who was Dubois' intermediary with Cardinal Gualtiero (Boutry 19-20, Jobez, 288).
 Both were well aware that Dubois' greatest desire was to be named a cardinal.
 Pope Clement and his nephew, Cardinal Albani, had often been importuned on the subject, and had failed to make a commitment.
 On the 14th of March, however, five days before the pope died, he wrote to Bishop Laffitau that he had been looking for the right moment, amidst the pope's sufferings, to get a committment, but that the pope was in a delirious condition (Jobe, 292).
 The Portuguese ambassador in Rome was working in favor of Cardinal Michelangelo dei Conti (Petruccelli, 12, n.1).
 The Jesuits, however, were working against him, having been offended by some of Conti's actions when he was Nuncio in Lisbon (Petruccelli, 12, from a dispatch of Giacobazzi, April 12).

 Scrutinies